thesse1/webmethods-api-gateway-staging/README.md

 The gateway_import_export_utils.bat under /bin can be used for this.
 Using this batch script, the developers can export APIs from their local development API Gateway or the central CONFIG environment to their VCS local repository and vice versa.
 In addition to that, the gateway_import_export_utils.bat batch script can also be used for exporting or importing a defined set of general configuration assets from/to local development environments, CONFIG, BUILD, DEV, STAGE or PROD.

-Alternatively, the developer can also use the wm_{test_}apigw_staging_export_api_from_config pipeline to export APIs from the central CONFIG environment into the VCS.
-In addition to that, the wm_{test_}apigw_staging_export_config_from_config/build/... pipelines and the wm_{test_}apigw_staging_configure_config/build/... pipelines can be used for exporting or importing the general configuration from/to CONFIG, BUILD, DEV, STAGE or PROD.
+Alternatively, the developer can also use the export_api_from_config pipeline to export APIs from the central CONFIG environment into the VCS.
+In addition to that, the export_configuration_from_stage pipeline and the configure_stages pipeline can be used for exporting or importing the general configuration from/to CONFIG, BUILD, DEV, STAGE or PROD.

 ## gateway_import_export_utils.bat